-- Which channels/platforms are the most consumed by your viewers/target audience?
+- Which content distribution channels/platforms are the most consumed by your viewers/target audience?

 It is important to use elements like metadata, keywords and phrases, call-to-action texts, and backlinks to boost its reach organically.
-If you already have high-quality content, infusing distribution becomes the easier step in the process.
-In case your in-house writers are not churning out sufficient and required content, it would be lucrative to hire freelance writers for paid projects, who can bring a fresh voice to your content.
+If you already have high-quality content, infusing distribution becomes the easier step.
+In case your in-house writers are not churning out sufficient and required content, it would be lucrative to hire freelance writers for paid projects who can bring a fresh voice to your content creation.

 It is also essential that you observe and measure – if not quantitatively, then at least in a qualitative manner – how this new voice is performing on your owned platforms.
 And observe whether or not it is bringing in more engagement.